myczka/flowey-fight/README.md

 # Flowey Fight
 This is literally just a command-line turn-based fight against Flowey, in C++, for practice.
-Please ignore the dialogue, please.

 ## Dependencies
 This program implements some header files from [my C++ Library repo](https://github.com/myczka/cppLibrary).
 The repository itself had been included in this repository as a subtree under lib/cppLibrary.